 The functions of an environmental accountant can usually be divided into two categories: internal and external.

 Internal functions are generally for the company’s benefit.
 The work performed by the environmental accountant in this capacity isn’t intended for the general public.
 Instead, the assessments, research results, and recommendations regarding environmental conservation are presented to company officials.
 This allows management to better understand the cost of the business’s environmental conservation efforts in relation to the benefits gained from such practices.
 These internal activities help promote more effective and efficient decision-making.
+A company may hire their own internal accountant with the proper accounting skills to work on this, or they may hire an accounting firm.

-Because environmental accountants must complete both internal and external tasks, and their job can fall under financial accounting, managerial accounting, or national income accounting, they often have a wide range of responsibilities.
+Because environmental accountants must complete both internal and external tasks, and their job can fall under financial or cost accounting, managerial accounting, or national income accounting, they often have a wide range of responsibilities.
 While these can vary greatly, here are several common duties environmental accountants are expected to perform:

 While environmental accountants work for a particular company, they have a responsibility to be reliable.
 Providing inaccurate or biased information is counterintuitive to establishing a good relationship with company stakeholders.
 Data must be presented: